saintedlama/passport-local-mongoose/README.md

 ### Callback Arguments

 * err
-  * null unless the hasing algorithm throws an error
+  * null unless the hashing algorithm throws an error
 * thisModel
   * the model getting authenticated *if* authentication was successful otherwise false
 * passwordErr